OsamahAnsari/ProjectTalos/_posts/2020-12-02-final-touches-and-design-expo-prep.md

 - Fined tuned Hummingbirds and player settings more
 - Added indication for player getting stunned
 - Fixed other miscellaneous bugs
-- Set up the itch.io page for [The Flower's Nightmare: Attack of the Hummingbots](https://royalguardstudios.itch.io/the-flowers-nightmare)
+- Set up the itch.io page for [The Flower's Nightmare: Attack of the ML Hummingbots](https://royalguardstudios.itch.io/the-flowers-nightmare)

 ## Preparation for The CoE Design Expo (2+ hours)